YottaDB/YDBDoc/ProgGuide/commands.rst

 * ZPRINT
 * $TEXT()

-YottaDB/GT.M auto-ZLINKs the routine if the following conditions are met:
+YottaDB auto-ZLINKs the routine if the following conditions are met:

 * ZLINK can locate and process the routine file, as indicated in the previous ZLINK Operation Summary table
-* The name of the routine is the same as the name of the source file; the only exception is that YottaDB/GT.M converts a leading percent sign (%) in a file name to an underscore (_).
+* The name of the routine is the same as the name of the source file; the only exception is that YottaDB converts a leading percent sign (%) in a file name to an underscore (_).

 ++++++++++++++++++
 Auto ZLINK Setup
 ++++++++++++++++++

 This section describes the procedure to setup the auto-relink functionality.
-YottaDB/GT.M loads an object file linked from an object directory (in $ZROUTINES) with a \*-suffix (i.e. auto-relink-enabled) into a shared memory segment (referred to henceforth as a Rtnobj shared memory segment).
-At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, ZBREAK, ZPRINT or $TEXT() that specify an entryref which includes a routine name (in contrast to a label without a routine name), YottaDB/GT.M processes (and MUPIP processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.
+YottaDB loads an object file linked from an object directory (in $ZROUTINES) with a \*-suffix (i.e. auto-relink-enabled) into a shared memory segment (referred to henceforth as a Rtnobj shared memory segment).
+At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, ZBREAK, ZPRINT or $TEXT() that specify an entryref which includes a routine name (in contrast to a label without a routine name), YottaDB processes (and MUPIP processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.

 .. note::
    Label references (that is, without a routine name), whether direct or through indirection, always refer to the current routine, and do not invoke auto-relink logic.
-Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB/GT.M, and not expanded by the shell.
-YottaDB/GT.M accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.
+Use shell quoting rules when appending asterisks to directory names in the gtmroutines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.
+YottaDB accepts but ignores asterisk suffixes to directory names on 32-bit Linux on x86 platforms, where it does not provide auto-relinking.

 The ZRUPDATE command publishes of new versions of routines to subscribers.
 To remove routines, delete the object files and publish the names of the deleted object files.
 Removal requires file names to be explicitly specified, because patterns with wildcards cannot match deleted files.

 If the path to a file is non-existent, the request is ignored except in the case where one desires a currently shared object file (one that was accessed before it was deleted) to no longer be shared.

-For each auto-relink enabled directory which a YottaDB/GT.M process accesses while searching through $ZROUTINES, YottaDB/GT.M creates a small control file (Relinkctl) in the directory identified by $gtm_linktmpdir (defaulting to $gtm_tmp, which in turn defaults to /tmp, if unspecified).
+For each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES, YottaDB creates a small control file (Relinkctl) in the directory identified by $gtm_linktmpdir (defaulting to $gtm_tmp, which in turn defaults to /tmp, if unspecified).
 The names of these files are of the form gtm-relinkctl-<murmur> where <murmur> is a hash of the realpath() to an auto-relink directory; for example: /tmp/gtm-relinkctl-f0938d18ab001a7ef09c2bfba946f002).
-With each Relinkctl file, YottaDB/GT.M creates and associates a block of shared memory that contains associated control structures.
+With each Relinkctl file, YottaDB creates and associates a block of shared memory that contains associated control structures.
 Among the structures is a cycle number corresponding to each routine found in the routine directory; a change in the cycle number informs a process that it may need to determine whether there is a new version of a routine.
-Although YottaDB/GT.M only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.
+Although YottaDB only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.

-YottaDB/GT.M creates both the Relinkctl file and shared memory with permissions based on the logic described in the "IPC Permissions" column of the "Shared Resource Authorization Permissions" section in the Administration and Operations Guide, except that the object directory, rather than the database file, provides the base permissions.
+YottaDB creates both the Relinkctl file and shared memory with permissions based on the logic described in the "IPC Permissions" column of the "Shared Resource Authorization Permissions" section in the Administration and Operations Guide, except that the object directory, rather than the database file, provides the base permissions.

 The MUPIP RCTLDUMP command reports information related to relinkctl files and their associated shared memory segments.

 The environment variable gtm_autorelink_keeprtn if set to 1, t[rue], or y[es] causes exiting processes to leave auto-relinked object code in the shared memory repositories, while if undefined, 0, f[alse] or n[o] causes exiting processes to purge any routines currently use by no processes.
 All values are case-independent.
 When gtm_autorelink_keeprtn is defined and TRUE:

 * Process exit is simplified, with the performance gain - faster process termination - likely to be observable only when a large number of processes exit concurrently.
-* Where routines are likely to be repeatedly used by other processes, such as in a production environment, leaving a routine in shared memory even when no longer used by existing processes, results in slightly faster linking of that routine by future processes, although the effect may not be observable except when an application frequently uses short-lived processes, such as YottaDB/GT.M routines invoked by web servers using a CGI interface.
+* Where routines are likely to be repeatedly used by other processes, such as in a production environment, leaving a routine in shared memory even when no longer used by existing processes, results in slightly faster linking of that routine by future processes, although the effect may not be observable except when an application frequently uses short-lived processes, such as YottaDB routines invoked by web servers using a CGI interface.

-YottaDB/FIS recommends that a directory in the $zroutines of a process be either auto-relink-enabled or auto-relink-disabled for the life of the process.
+YottaDB recommends that a directory in the $zroutines of a process be either auto-relink-enabled or auto-relink-disabled for the life of the process.
 Changing the auto-relink mode of the directory within a process is likely to result in counter-intuitive results..

 As arguments, ZRUPDATE takes object file names, including wild-cards of the form accepted by $ZSEARCH().
 If ZRUPDATE fails to find at least one file to match an argument with a wild card, it issues an INFO message (seen only if $PRINCIPAL has CENABLE).
 When the argument specifies an explicit name without a wild card, but there is no file in the directory or a corresponding entry in the Relinkctl, ZRUPDATE produces an error.
 ZRUPDATE issues most errors as FILEPARSE errors with a secondary error describing the actual issue although some errors, depending on the reason and path by which ZRUPDATE detects them, can be rather cryptic.

 An explicit ZLINK or an auto-relink check the hash of an object and its replacement.
-If they are identical, YottaDB/GT.M may take no action to replace the current object, saving both memory and time.
-YottaDB/GT.M bypasses the dynamic link of a routine when it determines the requested object matches the currently linked object file under either of the following circumstances:
+If they are identical, YottaDB may take no action to replace the current object, saving both memory and time.
+YottaDB bypasses the dynamic link of a routine when it determines the requested object matches the currently linked object file under either of the following circumstances:

 * auto-relink from the same directory
 * explicit ZLINK where neither the original object nor the new object are auto-relinked

-In other cases YottaDB/GT.M always performs the dynamic link.
+In other cases YottaDB always performs the dynamic link.

 An explicit ZLINK from an auto-relink directory acts as an implicit ZRUPDATE.